 At the heart of all organic growing is the art and science of fertilizing organically.
-Healthy soil nurtures healthy plants which generally grow better, taste better, store longer and consequently, should have increased resistance to the stresses caused by heat, cold, drought, pests, diseases, rapid growth, etc. Fertile soil is not only the first step for increasing yields and quality but also for natural pest control and season extending.
-Your field or garden is a dynamic ecosystem.
+Healthy soil nurtures healthy plants which generally grow better, taste better, store longer and consequently have increased resistance to the stresses caused by heat, cold, drought, pests, diseases, rapid growth, etc. Fertile soil is not only the first step for increasing yields and quality but also for natural pest control and season extending.
+Healthy plants are much better equipped to resist insect damage and most insects actually prefer attacking weaker plants in the ecosystem.
+Your field or garden is a dynamic ecosystem, help to keep it that way by using natural fertilizers such as compost or Peruvian Seabird Guano to keep your soil healthy.
 The relationship between plants and living soil changes seasonally, monthly and daily.
+Heavy use of chemical fertilizers can damage the living organisms in the soil and damage the symbiotic relationship these organisms have with the plants.
+By using natural fertilizers this symbiotic relationship is enhanced and the long term health of the soil remains healthy.

 LONG TERM SOIL HEALTH

 A successful fertilizing program addresses the soil’s long-term needs by adjusting deficient nutrients with organic fertilizers and soil amendments.
 Use your soil test and/or the general guidelines given ahead to determine which fertilizers will be of most value to you.
+If your soil test indicates a lack of Nitrogen you have several natural fertilizers to improve the available nitrogen.
+Organic fertilizers such as Peruvian Seabird Guano or fish meal are a good choice.
+A lack of Phosphorus can be supplemented with Peruvian Seabird Guano, bone meal or a high phosphorus bat guano.
+A low potassium level can be improved with an application of wood ashes or greensand.
 An equally important aspect of soil building is adding a “green manure” cover crop to your crop rotation in order to build organic matter, nitrogen and biological life in your soil.
-See more on composting and cover crops.
+Compost, leaves straw and tilled in cover crops are very beneficial to the health of your soil.
+Check out information on composting and cover crops to see how these practices can improve and maintain the health of your soil.

 Virtually every soil will benefit from regular additions of organic matter and humus.
 We feel that compost (in combination with a good cover crop program) is the best material to handle this important task.
-By compost we mean a material completely broken down aerobically and based upon animal manures and plant residues rather than woodchips.
+By compost we mean a material completely broken down aerobically and based upon animal manures and plant residues rather than wood chips or other fresh organic matter which can actually take nitrogen from the soil in the process of breaking down.
+Partially composted leaves are a great material to use as a mulch for both weed control and to help preserve soil moisture.
+As the leaves complete their natural composting they release valuable trace elements and organic matter into the soil which causes soil life to flourish.
 Raw manures are not a substitute for compost.
 Raw manure breaks down in the soil, tying up water, nitrogen, and other vital resources in the process.
-It often introduces weed seeds and pathogens, loses nutrients as it breaks down, and must be applied at 4 to 5 times the rate of compost.
+While it is beneficial in the long term it often introduces weed seeds and pathogens and can burn tender plants if applied before composting it..
 Raw manures definitely should not be used right before harvesting a crop.

 Nitrogen is what plants need for vigorous vegetative growth.

-If your crop needs additional Nitrogen see Bloodmeal, Cottonseed Meal, PVFS Liquid Fish, Fish Meal, Pelleted Fertilizers, Feather Meal, and others.
+If your crop needs additional Nitrogen see Peruvian Seabird Guano, Bloodmeal, Cottonseed Meal, PVFS Liquid Fish, Fish Meal, Pelleted Fertilizers, Feather Meal, and others.

 Calcium builds sturdy cell walls in plants.
 Many soils need Calcium fertilization.
-In low pH soils, use Oystershell Lime or Mined Limestone which corrects not only calcium imbalances but also pH.
+In low pH soils, use Oyster Shell Lime or Mined Limestone which corrects not only calcium imbalances but also pH.
 In neutral or high pH soils, Gypsum is the material of choice, it also provides sulfur.
+Wood ashes also provide useful levels of easily available calcium.
 Calcium builds sturdy cell walls in plants.

 Trace minerals are as essential to plants as vitamins are to people.
 Almost every field we test is low in Trace Minerals.
 We get excellent response from soil applications of Compost, Algit Kelp Meal or multiple trace minerals (Azomite or Nutra Min).
 In extreme cases specific trace mineral supplements may be needed.